 This is also commonly referred to as entropy.
 A watch spring-driven watch will run until the potential energy in the spring is converted, and not again until energy is reapplied to the spring to rewind it.
 A car that has run out of gas will not run again until you walk 10 miles to a gas station and refuel the car.

 Once the potential energy locked in carbohydrates is converted into kinetic energy (energy in use or motion), the organism will get no more until energy is input again.
 In the process of energy transfer, some energy will dissipate as heat.

 Entropy is a measure of disorder: cells are NOT disordered and so have low entropy.
 The flow of energy maintains order and life.
 Entropy wins when organisms cease to take in energy and die.

-Potential vs. Kinetic energy:
+Potential vs. Kinetic energy

 - Kinetic energy is energy in use (or motion).
 A tank of gasoline has a certain potential energy that is converted into kinetic energy by the engine.

 When placed into a tape recorder and played at loud volume (the only settings for such things), the potential in the batteries is transformed into kinetic energy to drive the speakers.

 When the water falls as rain (or snow) it begins to run downhill toward sea-level.
-As the water get closer to sea-level, its potential energy is decreased.
+As the water gets closer to sea-level, its potential energy is decreased.

 So much is released that organisms would burn up if all the energy was released at once.
 Organisms must release the energy a little bit at a time.

 Energy is defined as the ability to do work.
-Cells convert potential energy, usually in the form of C-C covalent bonds or ATP molecules, into kinetic energy to accomplish cell division, growth, biosynthesis, and active transport, among other things.
+Cells convert potential energy, usually in the form of C-C covalent bonds of ATP molecules, into kinetic energy to accomplish cell division, growth, biosynthesis, and active transport, among other things.